OldUnreal/UnrealTournamentPatches/README.md

 The following native (C++) server mods will not work in v469:
 * ServerCrashFix: there is no need to install this mods as all of its fixes have been integrated into the OldUnreal patches
 * ACE v1.1f or below: will continue to work on Windows servers but not on Linux servers.
 Server admins who wish to run ACE on their Linux servers must upgrade to ACE v1.2 or later
 * XC_Engine v24 or below: Most of the bug fixes in XC_Engine have been integrated into the OldUnreal patches.
-Server admins who rely on XC_Engine for its advanced features must upgrade to XC_Engine v25 or later
+Server admins who rely on XC_Engine for its advanced features must upgrade to XC_Engine v25 or later.
+You can download the latest XC_Engine [here](https://ut99.org/viewforum.php?f=63)

 ### For Developers

 OldUnreal's patches add some new UnrealScript features which should not be used in mods that target compatibility with UT v451b or below.
 We are working on a document that lists the new features and that describes best practices for developers.

 Native mod developers may want to use our updated UT SDK, which will be hosted in this repository.

+## Malware Warnings

+The executable files in our patch packages currently lack a digital signature.
+For this reason, there are malware/virus scanners that flag our patch as potential malware.
+Additional information can be found [here](https://www.oldunreal.com/cgi-bin/yabb2/YaBB.pl?num=1600846518/46#46) and [here](https://www.digicert.com/blog/ms-smartscreen-application-reputation/).
+We are working on a solution.

 ## Donations